 DID YOU KNOW?

-Maria J. Rodriguez-Miller or Ingrid Abarca are available to help you find resources, navigate the Parent Portal, mypayments plus, connect with teachers, and learn about ways you can help your student at home.
+Our Family Engagement Center has learning games, books, and many other resources available for families to check out and use at home.
+Our Parent Instructional Coordinator is Charlotte Thomas.
+She is available to help you find resources, navigate the Parent Portal, connect with teachers, and learn about ways you can help your children at home.

-Our Family and Community Engagement Center is located in Room 1.205
+Our Family Engagement Center is located in Trailer #3096.

 Please contact Charlotte Thomas for additional information about our Family Engagement Center and resources available for check-out.

 Please contact your child’s teacher for volunteer opportunities and the classroom observation policy.